Best Of19 min read

 Key Features:

-• One-click staging environments and push-to-live functionality
+• One-click staging and push-to-live functionality

 • Automated daily backups with one-click restore

-• Built-in CDN (Cloudflare Enterprise integration available)
+• Built-in CDN (Cloudflare Enterprise available)

 • Free SSL via Let's Encrypt with auto-renewal